 It’s probably best your children master Rook while they still live at home so you can keep their obsession in check.
 Get it here: Rook

 There are two types of families who play this game.
-Those who are wrong and call it Skip-Boo (you know who you are!) and those who are right and play Skip-Bow (as in – put a bow on it).
+Those who are wrong and call it Skip-Boo and those who are right and play Skip-Bow (as in – put a bow on it).

-Players have to get ascending sequences with their cards and try to be the first to use up all of the cards in their stockpile.
+Players collect ascending sequences with their cards and try to be the first to use up all of the cards in their stockpile.
 Wild cards keep things interesting in Skip Bo.
 Get it here: Skip Bo

 I have no idea who to credit for creating this game, but it is brilliant.
 Pull out your old Pictionary cards and scoop up a package of Playdoh.